 i] John the Baptist and the PhariseesSynopsis

 Our author now introduces us to the preparatory work of John the Baptist.
 In v19-28 we see the Baptist questioned by the Jewish authorities.
 They want to know whether he is the "Christ" (the Messiah - the deliverer promised to the Jewish nation).
 If not the Christ, is he "Elijah" (the prophet who will precede the Messiah, Mal.4:5), and if not Elijah, is he the "prophet" (the promised prophet like Moses, Deut.18:15)?
 The Baptist claims he is none of these, rather, he is a voice crying in the wilderness preparing the way for the coming one; he is like the road-builder who prepares a smooth road for the visit of a king.
 Given that he is neither the Christ, Elijah nor the prophet, the Jewish leaders question his authority to baptize, particularly since baptism was normally only demanded of proselytes.
-As in the synoptic gospels, the Baptist diminishes the significance of water baptism (only a sign of repentance).
-It is only a preliminary sign pointing to the one who comes to baptize with the Holy Spirit.
-Baptism is the way the Baptist prepares for the coming one; it serves as a sign of Israel's repentance.
+In reply, the Baptist depreciates what he is doing (water baptism is only a sign of Israel's repentance), in that it serves as a preliminary sign pointing to the one who comes to baptize with the Holy Spirit.

-ii] Structure: This passage, The testimony of John the Baptist, presents as follows:
+ii] Structure: The testimony of John the Baptist:

 The first delegation, v19-23:

 The Baptist's declaration, v20:

 "I am not the Messiah"

 "I am the voice of one calling in the wilderness, ....."

 The second delegation, v24-28:

 The Baptist's answer, v26-27: